 What does your company get?

-- A dedicated team of student leaders.
+- A dedicated team of Equity Fluent Leaders.
 Working in teams of 3-5, students enrolled in this course are accustomed to developing innovative solutions to ambiguous challenges and will harness new ideas to create value for your company.
 Students generate a final presentation and report delivered to your company.

 - Access.
 Student teams work closely with companies and are often asked to present at company headquarters.
 Your select group of students also includes potential hires.
 Projects also represent a great stepping stone for further engagement with the Center for Equity, Gender, and Leadership.